netanelgilad/wix-mobile-headless/README.md

 # Wix Headless - react-native Example

+> Join the [Wix Headless community on Discord](https://discord.com/channels/773211030314418196/1090595348067655813) to get official support, interact with fellow Wix Headless developers and get updates on new releases.

 This is an example mobile app using Wix Headless and Wix's business solutions APIs.
 It showcases the ability to build a secure and flexible native application using react-native.

 ## Features